garagehive/garagehive.github.io/docs/garagehive-vehicle-card.md

 ### Engine

-This is a combination of information produced via VRM such as Engine No and Capacity. <br> Manual updates to this section can be added such as Engine Oil Capacity and Engine Oil Specification..
+This is a combination of information produced via VRM such as Engine No and Capacity. <br> Manual updates to this section can be added such as Engine Oil Capacity and Engine Oil Specification.

 This section can also be accessed and updated by a technician if they are a [Device User](https://docs.garagehive.co.uk/docs/garagehive-device-user.html "Device User").